Matth-L/Data-Structure-Compendium/distributed_list/README.md

 This exercise involved setting up a **doubly linked list** that would be traversed by multiple threads.

-## 🔧 Implementation

-In this project, we will implement a doubly linked list that supports insertion, search, and deletion operations.
-This data structure will be traversed by multiple threads to demonstrate concurrency management.

 ## 🚀 Usage

 First, clone the repository: